[Ord. 200, 7/14/1958, § 1]

 Where the source of the water supply to a property is not the Water Company, the annual rental shall be established by estimating the amount of water not supplied by the Water Company and adding thereto the amount supplied by the Water Company, establishing what the water rental would be if the Water Company were the sole source of supply and then fixing the sewer rental in accord with the rates hereinafter established.

-Each person who shall own property connected to the public sewers shall be charged for the year 2018 at the rate not to exceed $9 per 1,000 gallons of water, or fraction thereof, consumed and estimated to be consumed during the calendar year 2018.
-The minimum fee that all persons shall pay shall be $100 per annum.
+Each person who shall own property connected to the public sewers shall be charged for the year 2019 at the rate not to exceed $7.95 per 1,000 gallons of water, or fraction thereof, consumed and estimated to be consumed during the calendar year 2019.
+The minimum fee that all persons shall pay shall be $100 per annum regardless of water consumed.

 The Borough determines the rate of interest on delinquent sewer rents to be 10% per annum.
 This determination is made for purposes of satisfying the requirements 53 P.S. § 7143.